steve-rodri/manatee-ticker-app/README.md

 yarn
 yarn start
 ```
-This will install packages and start both servers
+This will install packages and start both servers.
-Once started, make note of your port number on the client, change the clientUrl in packages/server/index.ts to enable cors
+Once started, make note of your port number on the client, change the clientUrl in packages/server/index.ts to enable cors.

 ## Running Tests